DTJF/pavi/src/doc/2_Preparation.md

    \note The first line is mandatory.
 In the second line you can omit unwanted packages.

--# Make cmakefbc working, if wanted.
+-# Make CMakeFbc working, if wanted.
 That's easy, when you have GIT and CMake.
 Execute (in your projects folder) the commands
    ~~~{.txt}
    git clone https://github.com/DTJF/cmakefbc